JongHoB/Computer_Architecture_Programming-4/README.md

 Each `cycle()` the pipeline will advance to the next instruction (if there are no stalls/hazards, etc.).
 Your internal register, memory, and pipeline register state should be updated according to the instruction that is being executed at each stage.

+## ATTENTION
+The `Makefile` could not be executed in Mac OS because of `timeout` command.
+I recommend you use Linux.
+(OR you can just delete the command in Makefile)